james-stevens/pyrar/INSTALL_ON_UBUNTU_SERVER/README.md

 to generate passwords that should be sufficiently secure.

+- Now edit `/usr/local/etc/external_ip.inc` to set your server's external IP Address.
+This is to prevent PyRar conflicting with services that are running within the operating system.

+The address you want is probably the one you used to `ssh` to the server.
+You can see all your server's IP Addresses by running `ip addr show`.
+You can *probably* find the external one by running

+	ip addr show | grep 'scope global' | grep -v 172.17

+You only need to use the IP Address, **not** the netmask (the part after, and including the `/`) e.g. for `192.168.1.220/22` the IP Address is `192.168.1.220`.

+In this exmaple you would change the line

+	export EXTERNAL_IP_ADDRESS="[YOUR-EXTERNAL-IP]"

+to

+	export EXTERNAL_IP_ADDRESS="192.168.1.220"

-Make the databases, add users & apply table permission
+- Make the databases, add users & apply table permission

 	sudo mysql -u root < /tmp/base.sql
 	sudo mysql -u root pdns < ../dump_schema/pdns.sql sudo mysql -u root pyrar < ../dump_schema/pyrar.sql sudo mysql -u root pyrar < grants.sql

-Make some more directories & set permission
+- Make some more directories & set permission

 	cd /opt
 	sudo mkdir -m 777 storage
 	sudo mkdir -m 755 pems
 	sudo chmod 755 config

-Get the latest copy of PyRar from `docker.com`
+- Get the latest copy of PyRar from `docker.com`

 	sudo docker pull jamesstevens/pyrar

-Edit the file `/etc/rsyslog.conf` at about line 16, uncomment these lines
+- Set up logging, Edit the file `/etc/rsyslog.conf` at about line 16, uncomment these lines

 	module(load="imudp")
 	input(type="imudp" port="514")

-Restart `rsyslog`
+- Restart `rsyslog`

 	sudo systemctl restart rsyslog